SiliconLabs/zephyr_applications/README.md

 In case, you don't know the exact board's ID, you can get the supported board list using the `west boards` command.

-To set the application source directory explicitly, give its path as a positional argument:
+We recommend setting the application source directory explicitly and giving its path as a positional argument:

-`west build -b <BOARD_ID> <path/to/the/source/directory>`
+`west build -b <BOARD_ID> <zephyr_applications/applications/...>`

 For further information related to building the application, see [this section](https://docs.zephyrproject.org/latest/develop/west/build-flash-debug.html#building-west-build) for more details.